3 Days Damaraland and Twyfelfontein Tour

 You will be collected between 09:00 or 10:30

 A long drive this morning, we will travel north on the B1 passing through farmland and making a small stop towns along the way, we drive pass outjo from outjo khorixas.

 overnight in Damara mopane lodge.

 Day 2 Twyfelfontein Country Lodge

-After an early breakfast you will set off to explore the vast unfenced territory that is Damaraland.
-The area provides some of Namibia’s most scenic landscapes and you will traverse the ephemeral rivers and open plains in search of the desert adapted elephants.
+After an early breakfast you will set off to explore the vast unfenced territory that is Damaraland. we proceed on C19 road heading to Twyfelfontein Country Lodge were we will check in go to our rooms freshener up and prepare for some activities The area provides some of Namibia’s most scenic landscapes and you will traverse the ephemeral rivers and open plains in search of the desert adapted elephants.
 These elephants have over millenia found a way to survive in this rugged desert landscape.
 The exact length of the activity depends on the how far the elephants are from the lodge.
 Remember these are free roaming elephants in a vast wilderness area and sightings cannot be guaranteed!